vercel/examples/edge-middleware/redirects-upstash/README.md

 # Upstash REST API
 UPSTASH_REST_API_DOMAIN = "us1-shiny-firefly-12345.upstash.io"
 UPSTASH_REST_API_TOKEN = "your-api-token"

-# Upstash Edge API
-UPSTASH_EDGE_API_DOMAIN = "us1-shiny-firefly-12345.edge-a.upstash.io"
-UPSTASH_EDGE_API_TOKEN = "your-edge-token"
 ```

 We populate the redirects in Upstash in [scripts/upstash.js](scripts/upstash.js) using their REST API, if you prefer not to do that then set `POPULATE_REDIS` to `false` in `.env`.
 JSON redirects are also created there.

-We use the Edge API to have the lowest latency possible when fetching a redirect, it's also possible to only use the REST API by replacing `upstashEdge` with `upstashRest` in [lib/redirects.ts](lib/redirects.ts).

 Next, run Next.js in development mode: